usnistgov/OSCAL/docs/content/learn/tutorials/general/extension.md

 #### Context

 As we mentioned earlier, a property is a *namespaced name* and *value* pair, which appears on many of the key fields within an OSCAL model.
 The OSCAL field on which the property is declared is considered the property's *context*.
-A property's context establishes the subject of the property; the thing the property is about.
+A property's context establishes the subject of the property: the thing the property is about.

 #### Namespace